clj-python/libpython-clj/docs/new-to-clojure.md

-For the web, Clojure has a [version](https://clojurescript.org/) that compiles to JavaScript so that you can write one language both server and frontend side.
+For the web, Clojure has a [version](https://clojurescript.org/) that compiles to JavaScript so that you can write one language both server and front end side.
 Many Clojure projects are just one repository and one artifact that when run produces both the server and client side of the equation.
 This is truly one of Clojure's greatest strengths and one that the Clojure community has strongly embraced.